 I pray you go through life with minimal regrets.

 I’ve been very fortunate to achieve everything I’ve imagined (few could claim such ambition) and I’m confident I’ll continue to achieve my ongoing crazy dreams.
 Paradoxically, my life achievements have not been the greatest source of life satisfaction.
-I believe it’s the overcoming of self and learning from my regrets.
+I believe it’s the overcoming unhealthy aspects of ego and learning from my regrets.

-There is one thing I continue to do as I’m learning to be kinder to myself.
-I look for diamonds in the rough, starting with my family, extending it also to whosoever as I practice one of the oldest truths that brings long lasting meaning.
+As I’m learning to be kinder to myself, I look for diamonds in the rough, starting with my family, extending it also to whosoever.
+I practice one of the oldest truths that brings long lasting meaning.
 ‘Loving my neighbour’

 My 10 life regrets

 1. Not giving my wife the wedding she deserved (I can’t begin to explain, but I got everything I wanted, to my shame)